-The North American Electric Reliability Corporation (NERC) requires every Region, subregion, or interregional coordinating group to establish a Reliability Coordinator to provide the reliability assessment and emergency operations coordination for the Balancing Authorities and Transmission Operators within the Regions and across the Regional boundaries.
+The North American Electric Reliability Corporation (NERC) requires every Region, sub-region, or interregional coordinating group to establish a Reliability Coordinator to provide the reliability assessment and emergency operations coordination for the Balancing Authorities and Transmission Operators within the Regions and across the Regional boundaries.

 PJM Interconnection, LLC (PJM) serves as the Reliability Coordinator (RC) for its transmission-owning members.
 PJM is responsible for regional system reliability, which includes responsibility for both the Bulk Electric System, and lower voltage facilities that have been turned over to PJM for operational control.
 The PJM functions associated with the reliability of the Bulk Electric System include review and approval of planned facility transmission line outages and generation outages based upon current and projected system conditions, monitoring of real time loading information and calculating post-contingency loadings on the transmission system, administering loading relief procedures, re-dispatch of generation, and ordering curtailment of transactions and/or load.
 PJM operates a single Balancing Authority (BA) in its footprint and is also responsible for system control performance.
-PJM reliability procedures and policies are consistent with NERC and Regional Reliability Organization (RRO) Standards.
-PJM operates in multiple NERC RROs and recognizes each RRO's policies and standards.
+PJM reliability procedures and policies are consistent with NERC and Regional Entity Standards.
+PJM operates within multiple NERC Regional Entities and recognizes each Regional Entity's policies and standards.